Fifa controls African football – former Caf boss

 By the next Caf election, Ahmad's stock had fallen.

-Nonetheless, in October 2020 and despite the ongoing investigation against him, he announced his bid for a second Caf presidential term - a move swiftly followed by a leaked Ethics Committee report stating that Ahmad would be found guilty.
+Nonetheless, in October 2020 and despite the ongoing investigation against him, he announced his bid for a second Caf presidential term - a move swiftly followed by a leaked ethics committee report stating that Ahmad would be found guilty.

-Given that the Ethics Committee is a closed, independent chamber, there are serious questions about both the leak's source and timing, coming as it did with Ahmad proclaiming the backing of 46 out of 54 FA presidents ahead of the March 2021 elections.
+Given that the ethics committee is a closed, independent chamber, there are serious questions about both the leak's source and timing, coming as it did with Ahmad proclaiming the backing of 46 out of 54 FA presidents ahead of the March 2021 elections.

 Ahmad is adamant that various leaks, which included a damning audit of Caf, to the media did not come from him.